Commonwealth Environmental Water Office via Murray-Darling Freshwater Research Centre, $40,000

-This food web theme project, entitled Murray-Darling Basin fish community trophic position indicator is led by Charles Sturt University in collaboration with state fisheries agencies, MDFRC and the Commonwealth Environmental Water Office, Long Term Intervention Monitoring Project.
-It will develop and test a trophic position indicator for Murray-Darling basin fishes utilising the fish community sampling that is being done as part of the Basin-wide Long -Term Intervention Monitoring.
+This food web theme project was led by Charles Sturt University in collaboration with state fisheries agencies, MDFRC and the Commonwealth Environmental Water Office's Long Term Intervention Monitoring Project.

-The aim is to develop an annual basin-scale indicator for monitoring long-term changes in the trophic position (trophic level and diversity of food resources) of Murray-Darling Basin fishes, with potential application for management and restoration activities including monitoring ecological responses to environmental flows.
-Since river flow regimes are drivers of food and energy production and influence how different sources of nutrients enter food webs, the trophic position indicator may be a useful tool to evaluate ecosystem responses to environmental flows.
+The aim of this research project was to develop an annual basin-scale indicator for monitoring long-term changes in the trophic position (trophic level and diversity of food resources) of Murray-Darling Basin fishes, with potential application for management and restoration activities including monitoring ecological responses to environmental flows.
+As river flow regimes are drivers of food and energy production and influence how different sources of nutrients enter food webs, the trophic position indicator may be a useful tool to evaluate ecosystem responses to environmental flows.

-The expected outcome of this project is the development of a trophic position indicator and a peer reviewed publication which can be used as a tool to monitor long- term ecosystem changes in the Murray-Darling Basin.
+A trophic position indicator has been developed which can be used as a tool to monitor long- term ecosystem changes in the Murray-Darling Basin.